 Ancestral Health for the Spiritual Path

-My aim is to bring ancestral health principles to the world-wide community of spiritual practitioners, as well as to demystify sitting practice for the ancestral health community.
+One of my coaching aims is to bring ancestral health principles to the world-wide community of spiritual practitioners, as well as to demystify sitting practice for the ancestral health community.

 As a longtime meditator and former vegetarian, I’m sensitive to your need to eat in a way that’s aligned to your spiritual values – and at the same time allows you to thrive in your practice life.